open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 The OpenTelemetry Collector listens to metrics, logs, and traces, processes the telemetry, and exports it to a wide variety of observability back-ends using its components.
-For a conceptual overview of the collector, see [Collector]().
+For a conceptual overview of the Collector, see [Collector][].

-The following tutorial shows how to deploy the collector in agent mode and send telemetry to it using the default configuration and the telemetrygen utility.
+The following tutorial shows how to deploy the Collector in agent mode and send telemetry to it using the default configuration and the telemetrygen utility.

 ## Prequisites